 Macromolecular Systems: Selected Projects

 Melts of one or more kinds of polymers exhibit a wealth of diverse phases whose geometric properties make them interesting systems not only for condensed matter research, but for industrial applications, as well.
 Specifically, block copolymers made of chemically incompatible monomers (say, A and B) exhibit microphase separation, thus forming regular nanoscale patterns of varying complexity.
-Our current research focusses on structure formation in rod-coil block copolymers, which have possible applications, e.g., for photovoltaics.
+Our current research focusses on the influence of curvature on structure formation in thin films and membranes.
 Moreover, we are interested in the effect of crosslinking for the stabilization of ordered structures.

 Another important application for polymers is to attach them to surfaces, thus modifying the surface properties.
 We are interested in the effect of polydispersity on the structure of such ''polymer brushes'', and on strategies to design smart surfaces that can be used as sensors and switches.
 For more information, please contact Friederike Schmid.

 The so-called 'self-consistent field' (SCF) theory is one of the most successful density functional theories fo inhomogeneous polymer systems, which allows to calculate the local structure of dense blends at an almost quantitative level (see review article).
 We use dynamic self-consistent field theory to study the kinetics of structure formation in solutions containing amphiphilic block copolymers.
 Furthermore, we develop new hybrid simulation schemes for such systems, combining particle- and field-based representations as well as different kinetic descriptions (diffusive Langevin and hydrodynamic Lattice-Boltzmann fields) in a consistent way.
 For more information, please contact Friederike Schmid.